Mrityunjay Prabhakar

 Mrityunjay Kumar Prabhakar (born 14 September 1979) is an Indian playwright, theatre director, theatre critic, poet, Assistant Professor of Drama and Theatre Art at Visva-Bharati University in Santiniketan, West Bengal and the recipient of Bihar Kala Samman by the government of Bihar in 2012.
-Practicing theatre and drama since a young age, he has been hailed for his socio-political narratives and minimal stage design.

 Early life and education

 Born in a lower-middle class family from a village in Nalanda, Bihar, he attended Jawaharlal Nehru University, New Delhi where he completed his doctorate in Theatre and Performance Studies at School of Arts & Aesthetics.